davidgiven/cpm65/README.md

 ### Apple IIe notes

-  - to use, place the contents of the `appleiie.po` file onto a disk and boot it.
+  - To use, place the contents of the `appleiie.po` file onto a disk and boot it.
 The disk image has been munged according to ProDOS sector ordering.

   - It supports a single drive on slot 6 drive 1.
 You need a 80-column card (but not any aux memory).

-  - this port runs completely bare-metal and does not use any ROM routines.
+  - This port runs completely bare-metal and does not use any ROM routines.

 ### Supported programs